Toni Preckwinkle: Personal life

 From 1969 to 2013, she was married to Zeus Preckwinkle, then a seventh- and eighth-grade teacher at Ancona Montessori School.
 They have two children.
-Her former husband is European-American, and as "a lightly complexioned black woman", Preckwinkle's interracial marriage was used against her by political opponents as a campaign issue in the 1980s.
+Her former husband is European-American, and as "a lightly complexioned black woman," when she ran for city council against Evans in the 1980s, Evans and Luella Young (his precinct captain) used Preckwinkle's interracial marriage against her.
+Both Evans and Young are African-American.

+Preckwinkle's son, Kyle, has been summonsed twice, once on a charge of assault and once on a charge of battery.
+However, he was not arrested for either incident, which is contrary to normal procedure.
+The two separate judges that heard these matters both issued acquittals from the bench.